cds-snc/bundle-size-tracker/README.md

 #### How does overriding by repo work?

 You can create a `.bundle-size-tracker-config` file in the root of your repo.
 The cloud function will respect the environment variables defined in that over the ones that have been configured for itself.
-This is useful if, for example, you are using the same cloud function on ten different repos, but ones does not use a standard build command or is a monorepo.
+This is useful if, for example, you are using the same cloud function on ten different repos, but one does not use a standard build command or is a monorepo.
 An example is here: https://github.com/cds-snc/bundle-size-tracker-demo-app/blob/master/.bundle-size-tracker-config

 ## Information flow